jakefb/frontend-test/README.md

 ### 🚀 5.
 HTML & CSS

-1. Our designer has given us a new button design.
+Our designer has given us a new button design.
 Load `/design-mock.html` in a browser to see the prototype.
-2. Implement the blue button as per the design mock
-3. Implement the favourite icon functionality for the button based on an `isFavourtie` property and an svg icon.
-4. Configure the button to open a link to https://www.xero.com
-5. Vertically and horizontally center the app in index.html.

 #### Please:

-- Use the mockup to implement the design for the existing component
+- Implement the blue button as per the design mock
+- Implement the favourite icon functionality for the button based on an `isFavourite` property and the svg icon supplied in the component
-- Modify the Implementation to support the requirements
+- Configure the button to open a link to https://www.xero.com
-- Create the styles in the stylesheet, following existing conventions
+- Vertically and horizontally center the app in index.html- Create the styles in the stylesheet, following existing conventions
 - Commit your code changes to the project

 #### We're looking for: